FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
 It is supposed to alert the user when they are being too loud.
 1. When does it fail?
 It fails when the microphone is too far away from the noise source, or when it mistakes noises outside of your apartment as your own noises.
 It is also possible the user fails to see the alert.
+Sometimes the mic is finicky and does not read sounds appropriately, it seems to be identifying sounds off my phone the most loudly so clearly it reads certain frequencies/outputs better than others.
 1. When it fails, why does it fail?
 It is too far away from the noise source, or it is misclassifying the source of the noise (noise is not coming from your apartment).
 Also, the user may forget the system is running and not see the alert.
+The mic has to take all inputs equally in terms of frequency.
 1. Based on the behavior you have seen, what other scenarios could cause problems?
 A user is too preoccupied with their party that they are forgetting to check the system to make sure they are not getting alerts.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***